-Then comes the fun part—the negation stage.
+Then comes the fun part—the negotiation stage.
 This, much like buying a car, is a back and forth between the attorney and the insurance company.
 Sometimes this process takes a single phone call (if the insurance company sees little value in your case and offers such a little amount that further negotiation is unlikely to be successful), other times, the process can last several weeks or even months on larger more complex cases.
 On average, this usually takes a month or so.

 If your case settles at this point, you're done.
 It usually takes another one to two months to wrap up your case and get you a check.

 If your case doesn't settle, then we have to file a lawsuit and put your case into litigation.
 This usually doesn't take too long, a month or so.

 Once in litigation, the parties will engage in “discovery.”
 For more about discovery, you can read here.
 For our purposes, this is the time where the other party gets to ask you questions and to ask you to provide them documents and other information and you get to do the same to the defendant.
 This process usually takes between four and six months.

 If you have a smaller claim, less than $100,000 in Washington or less than $50,000 in Oregon, your case will be put into civil arbitration.
 An arbitrator will be assigned, and an arbitration hearing will be scheduled.
 This process usually takes another three to four months.
 Many of the cases we handle are arbitrated.

 Most cases resolve the following arbitration.
 The arbitrator reaches a decision and the case either settles shortly after or the insurance company pays the amount ordered by the arbitrator.
 If this is the case, you're looking at another month or two before we'd be able to get your money to you.